 3 Dinners (Including Welcome Dinner & Thank you Dinner)

 Day Trip to Parmigiano Reggiano, Acetaia & Prosciutto Factories

-Day Trip to Ravenna for Wine & Olive Oil Lesson & Ceramics Workshop Visit
+Day Trip to Wine Region with Wine & Olive Oil Lesson & Ceramics Workshop Visit

 Water Color Lesson